 Of course, any of these changes in behaviour would be a cause for concern, but may not necessarily mean your child's being bullied.
 In any case, though, it's important to offer support and try and encourage them to open up about what's going on.

 What if my child has bullied someone?

 It can be really difficult to hear that your child has bullied somebody else.
 They themselves might not understand that their behaviour is actually hurting others, so it's important to help them understand that what they're doing is not acceptable.
 Explaining to them how much of an impact their words and actions have on others is crucial, and to be brave enough not to follow the crowd if they feel like what they're doing is wrong.

 BBC Newsround have a helpful interactive guide for children and young people to learn more about what bullying is, and what bullying behaviour looks like.

 Talking about bullying can often be really hard for children and teenagers.
 If they can open up to someone, if not you, that's a brilliant first step in tackling the problem.
 Childline is a helpful resource for young people - they can contact them via phone or online at any time and speak to someone in confidence about what they're going through.

 Again, bullying is not new.
 Most schools take the issue very seriously, doing wonderful work to combat the problem.
 But we know that for some victims of bullying, things can become so difficult that their only option is to withdraw from school altogether.
 Online schooling offers a safe space for your child to continue their education within a positive and supportive learning environment.

 At My Online Schooling, we work closely with parents, pupils and teachers to ensure your child is receiving the support they deserve and feel happy and confident when learning with us.
-We also offer online 1-1 counselling sessions, and other wellbeing services as part of our dedicated Learning and Wellbeing Support Hub.
+We also offer online 1-1 counselling sessions, and other wellbeing support services.